NAME, OFFICES, AND PURPOSES

 Section 2.6 REGULAR MEETINGS.
 Meetings of the board of directors shall be held promptly at the time and place determined by the board, for the purpose of electing officers and for the transaction of such other business as may come before the meeting.
 There shall be no less than three (3) regular meetings of the board of directors in each calendar year, at the time and place determined by the board, and the board of directors shall provide by resolution the time and place for the holding of such regular meetings.
 To the extent possible, prior to each regular meeting, a written agenda stating all the matters upon which action is proposed to be taken at the meeting will be sent to each director by the executive director.
 The board of directors shall approve or amend the draft agenda at the start of the regular meeting.
 In the event that the board of directors lacks a quorum to approve the draft agenda, an agenda for discussion of matters not requiring action by the board of directors may be approved by majority of those directors who are present.

 Section 2.7 SPECIAL MEETINGS.
 The board chair may call a special meeting of the board of directors whenever he or she deems it necessary, and shall call a special meeting whenever requested to do so in writing by three (3) or more directors.
 The board chair shall fix the place and time for holding any special meeting of the board of directors.
-Notice of each special meeting stating the purpose, place, day and hour of the meeting, along with, to the extent possible, a written agenda stating all the matters upon which action is proposed to be taken, shall be given to each director at his or her last known business or home address at least seven (7) days prior thereto by the mailing of written notice, or at least two (2) days prior thereto by personal delivery of written notice or by telephonic or telegraphic notice, or other electronic means of notice (and the method of notice need not be the same to each director).
-If mailed, such notice shall be deemed to be given when deposited in the United States mail, with postage thereon prepaid.
-If sent by facsimile machine, or other electronic means, such notice shall be deemed to be given when the facsimile machine or other electronic means prints or acknowledges that the transmission was successfully executed.
+Notice of each special meeting stating the purpose, place, day and hour of the meeting, along with, to the extent possible, a written agenda stating all the matters upon which action is proposed to be taken, shall be given to each director at least two (2) days prior thereto by email.
+Such notice shall be deemed to be given when the email was sent.

 Section 2.9 COMPENSATION.
 Directors shall not receive compensation for their services as such.
 Directors shall not be disqualified from receiving reasonable compensation for services rendered to or for the benefit of the corporation in any other capacity.
 The corporation may reimburse directors for any expenses reasonably incurred in activities on behalf of the corporation.

-Section 2.10 MEETINGS BY TELEPHONE OR TELECONFERENCE.
-Members of the board of directors or any committee may participate in a meeting of the board or committee by means of conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other at the same time.
+Section 2.10 VIRTUAL, TELEPHONE OR HYBRID MEETINGS.
+Members of the board of directors or any committee may participate in a meeting of the board or committee virtually by means of an online platform, by telephone, or through similar communications technology by which all persons participating in the meeting can hear each other at the same time.
 Such participation shall constitute presence in person at the meeting.

 Section 2.11 ACTION WITHOUT A MEETING.
 Any action required or permitted to be taken at a meeting of the directors or any committee thereof may be taken without a meeting if a consent, setting forth the action so taken or to be taken, is provided in writing by a majority of the directors of each constituency group on the board of directors or committee who are entitled to vote upon such action at a meeting.
 Such consent shall have the same force and effect as a vote of the same directors or committee members.